jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

 </p>

 4. In the ***Create Chaincode*** wizard you must specify the following details, and after specifying the details push the ***Create*** button:
- - Name: name for the project.
+ - **Name**: name for the project.
- - Language: In which language you want AppBuilder creates the scaffold of the project.
+ - **Language**: In which language you want AppBuilder creates the scaffold of the project.
 Nowadays you can only select between Typescript and GoLang.
 As we are providing in Typescript the implementation of the custom methods, we recomend here to select the same language (Typescript).
- - Specification: You must select the specification file we just created in the previous steps.
+ - **Specification**: You must select the specification file we just created in the previous steps.
- - Location/Domain: Depending on the selected language you will be prompted to define the location where the project will be placed for the Typescript language, or the domain for the GoLang language.
+ - **Location/Domain**: Depending on the selected language you will be prompted to define the location where the project will be placed for the Typescript language, or the domain for the GoLang language.

 <p align="center">
 <img width="601" height="408" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/03-Creation-and-Deployment-of-the-SmartContracts/images/3-nft-2-4.png"/>